 - The 3-hydroxy-3-methylglutaryl-coenzyme A (HMG-CoA) reductase inhibitors (also known as statins) include single entity agents (atorvastatin, fluvastatin, lovastatin, pitavastatin, pravastatin, rosuvastatin, and simvastatin), as well as fixed-dose combination products (amlodipine/atorvastatin, ezetimibe/atorvastatin, and ezetimibe/simvastatin).
 The statins work by inhibiting HMG-CoA reductase, which is the rate-limiting enzyme involved in hepatic cholesterol synthesis.
 This enzyme catalyzes the conversion of HMG-CoA to mevalonate, which is a cholesterol precursor.
 Inhibition of HMG-CoA reductase decreases hepatic cholesterol synthesis, causing up-regulation of low-density lipoprotein cholesterol (LDL-C) receptors.
 Statins also decrease the release of lipoproteins from the liver. - The statins are the most effective class of oral drugs to lower LDL-C. Depending on the agent selected, moderate-intensity statins can decrease LDL-C by 30 to 49% and high-intensity statins can decrease LDL-C levels ≥ 50%.
 The effects on LDL-C are dose-dependent and log-linear.
-Statins also decrease triglycerides (TG) and increase high-density lipoprotein cholesterol (HDL-C) by varying levels (Stone et al, 2013). - Ezetimibe inhibits the intestinal absorption of cholesterol, which decreases the delivery of cholesterol to the liver.
+Statins also decrease triglycerides (TG) and increase high-density lipoprotein cholesterol (HDL-C) by varying levels (Stone et al 2014). - Ezetimibe inhibits the intestinal absorption of cholesterol, which decreases the delivery of cholesterol to the liver.
 This causes a reduction of hepatic cholesterol stores and an increase in clearance of cholesterol from the blood. - Amlodipine is a calcium channel blocker that is approved for the treatment of hypertension (HTN), chronic stable angina and vasospastic angina, as well as to reduce the risks of hospitalization or revascularization in patients with angiographically confirmed coronary artery disease (CAD). - Statins that are included in this review are listed in Table 1.
-All products are now available in a generic formulation except for ALTOPREV® (lovastatin extended-release) (Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations, 2017). - The combinations niacin/lovastatin (ADVICOR[®]) and niacin/simvastatin (SIMCOR[®]) were removed from the market because the Food and Drug Administration (FDA) determined that a reduction in TG and increase in HDL-C do not contribute to decreased cardiovascular events according to the newest evidence (AbbVie, 2016). - The agents included in this review are listed in Table 1 by brand name.
+All products are now available in a generic formulation except for Altoprev (lovastatin extended-release [ER] tablet), Flolipid (simvastatin oral suspension), Zypitamag (pitavastatin tablet), and Ezallor Sprinkle (rosuvastatin capsule) (Orange Book: Approved Drug Products with Therapeutic Equivalence Evaluations 2020). - The combinations niacin/lovastatin (Advicor) and niacin/simvastatin (Simcor) were removed from the market because the Food and Drug Administration (FDA) determined that a reduction in TG and increase in HDL-C do not contribute to decreased cardiovascular events according to the newest evidence (AbbVie Web site 2016). - The agents included in this review are listed in Table 1 by brand name.
 Since there are some branded agents that contain the same generic component, the remaining tables in the review are organized by generic name.